-Leica Q Typ 116 versus Nikon D7500
+Leica Q Typ 116 vs Nikon D7500

-The Leica Q (Typ 116) and the Nikon D7500 are two enthusiast cameras that were officially introduced, respectively, in June 2015 and April 2017.
+The Leica Q (Typ 116) and the Nikon D7500 are two enthusiast cameras that were announced, respectively, in June 2015 and April 2017.
 The Q Typ 116 is a fixed lens compact, while the D7500 is a DSLR.
 The cameras are based on a full frame (Q Typ 116) and an APS-C (D7500) sensor.
-The Leica has a resolution of 24 megapixel, whereas the Nikon provides 20.7 MP.
+The Leica has a resolution of 24 megapixels, whereas the Nikon provides 20.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7500 is notably larger (36 percent) than the Leica Q Typ 116.
 It is noteworthy in this context that the D7500 is splash and dust-proof, while the Q Typ 116 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the Q Typ 116 has a lens built in, whereas the D7500 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the D7500 and their specifications in the Nikon Lens Catalog.